 An over the counter option at Queens Square will remain for those who prefer the in-person approach.
-For more information see our Property inquiry services page - some fees apply.
+For more information see our Access titling information page - some fees apply.

 If you are interested in exploring NSW's land heritage, LPI has produced five publications to assist you in conducting online and over-the-counter searches of current and historical information.